eliemichel/LearnWebGPU/getting-started/first-color.md

 Texture View
 ------------

-Let's move on to the main loop.
+Let's move on to the main loop and see how to use the swap chain.
 As explained above, the swap chain provides us with the texture where to draw the next frame.
 It is as simple as this:

 ```C++
 // In the main loop